aws-samples/cqrs-on-aws/cqrs-with-sqs/README.md

 ```shell
 curl -H "Authorization: Basic <VALUE OF THE API KEY COPIED IN STEP #4 IN BASE64>" https://xyz123.execute-api.us-east-1.amazonaws.com/prod/clients/1
 ```
+Issue the request.
 You should an output similar to the following:
 ```json
 {
     "name": "Bob",